Human Resources Degrees and Certifications: What You’ll Study in an HR Program

 Human resources is a broad field that offers employment opportunities no matter what degree level you attain.

 From associate’s degrees to master’s and MBA degrees in HR, the field is rife with possibility, and there are even a number of professional certifications to help you progress in your career.
-In fact, Forbes considered HR Management the 6th best job in their 2017 poll of Best Jobs to Apply for in 2017.
+In fact, Glassdoor considered HR Management one of the top five careers in their Best Jobs in 2018.
 Read on to learn more about human resources degrees and how they can further your career in human resources.

 What degree levels are available?

 Graduates with an associate’s degree in human resources management qualify for entry-level positions, such as basic human resources generalists.
 HR associate’s degree holders often also enter into specialized HR roles in private, public and nonprofit organizations; human resource clerks, HR assistants and assistant recruiters are some of the most popular jobs.
 Others work as training and development coordinators, payroll assistants and compensation or benefits specialists.